Kalleh Mazandaran VC

 The Payambar Azam Arena in Amol, Iran was the home ground of Kalleh.
 The team has won the Iranian Super League twice and the Asian Club Championship once.
-Kalleh was dissolved in 2014 due to financial issues but was refounded just a year later.
+Kalleh was dissolved in 2014 due to financial issues but was refounded a year later.

 History

 In 1989 Kalleh Mazandaran Volleyball Club was established in Amol, Iran.
 Kalleh competed in the Mazandaran Provincial League until 2007 in which they were promoted to the Iranian Super League from the 1st Division.
 In 2012, for the first time in club history, Kalleh won the Iranian Super League title and secured a spot in the Asian Club Championship, in which they finished third.
-The following year Kalleh again won the Super League and this time won the Asian Club Championship for the first time in their history. first in 2013 To FIVB Club World Championship Climbed did.
+The following year Kalleh won the Super League and won the Asian Club Championship for the first time in the club's history.
+They got first in 2013 for the FIVB Club World Championship.

 Symbol

-Mazandaran tiger is a symbol of the club, the club colors green and yellow (gold) is .This club have passionate fans and is known internationally.
+The Mazandaran tiger is a symbol of the club.
+The club colors are green and yellow/gold.This club has a large fanbase and is known internationally.